daveh6475/trains/README.md

 `stationAbbr` - a list of words and their abbreviations that can be used to shorten station names, useful for small displays.

+`outOfHoursName` - the full name of the station to display when Out of Hours.

 ### Real Time Trains API Settings (Default)

 `username` - your real time trains username